Supair LEAF: first flights review (by Nancy Elliott)

 IN THE AIR

-I flew the LEAF S (75-95kg) at 87kg.
-I found the Leaf’s handling easy and fun.
+I flew the LEAF size S (75-95kg) at 87kg.
+The handling is easy and fun.
 I really enjoyed flying it!
 Neither too dampened, nor too lively.
 It had enough energy to make turning the glider easy, even in a rather crowded sky at times, but not too much so as to have to keep reining it in.
 Well balanced for the kind of pilot it’s designed for.
 It doesn’t feel like a beginner’s wing, but has a reassuring, easy feeling about it.

 I had a few top landings and some tricky slope landings and felt very confident with the Leaf looking after me, the stall point was predictable and smooth, giving me soft landings every time!

-Performance is always hard to judge, but the Leaf seemed to be generally doing well against the rest of the pack.
+Performance is always hard to judge, but the Leaf was generally doing well against the rest of the pack.
 It climbs well, turning smoothly and progressively in the thermals, keeping flat and efficient.
 Comparing it against other current wings in its class, it didn’t seem to be losing out in terms of speed and glide either.

 Having played around for a while, soaring the ridge and climbing in some thermals, I gave the speed system a try.
 Slightly higher pressure to what I’m currently flying, but by no means heavy, giving approx 10 km of speed gain and feeling very solid while accelerated.
 Big ears went in well, were stable, and popped out on their own.